 Hanworth stands resplendent in her former 19th Century beauty after repairs, renovations and captivating restorations by new owner Marisa Vecchio (2012).
-It fast became apparent that the system for identifying rooms for tenants from the Hospice days—plain old room numbers—begged for a similar modernisation and upgrade to sit oppositely amongst Hanworth’s niche operations as Accommodation for Professional Women.
+It fast became apparent that the system for identifying rooms for tenants from the Hospice days—plain old room numbers—begged for a similar modernisation and upgrade to sit oppositely amongst Hanworth’s niche operations as Accommodation for Professionals.
 Marisa envisioned that room names rather than numbers would add a richness to the experience of living at Hanworth.
 The original idea was to name each room after the ‘Women of Hanworth’, whomever they may be.
 Charged with the job of finding those Women, Shelley, Marisa’s friend and emerging but accidental historian, embarked on a research project that uncovered a history and heritage dripping with a richness and abundance none could have imagined.
 The house, it’s residents and the intertwining of social and political environments over the years have revealed a seemingly endless pool of worthy Women.
 Shelley and Marisa uncovered Hanworth’s fascinating world of pioneering greatness and philanthropy, friendship and family values, and most prominently the enduring human spirit that, despite adversity, never gives up.
 Such is the spirit of Hanworth House.

 Enter the fascinating world of the Rooms of Hanworth House and perhaps even find the room you would choose for your own stay.

 The journey through the Halls of Hanworth is most easily done considering each of Her now

 all named with relevance.